 - Fix the leaks immediately by replacing any worn-out toilet flapper valves.
 This is an easy and inexpensive solution that you can buy from any plumbing retailer.

 - Prevent dripping faucets by tightening faucet taps.
-You can consult a local plumbing retailer or Manitoba Hydro for devices to help you out.
+You can consult a local plumbing retailer for devices to help you out.
 For massive leaks, contact a licenced plumber.

 - Check for leaks once every three months and keep track of your water use by reading your water meter regularly.

 Sources: Tips 1 to 5, courtesy of Diana Epp-Fransen, Housing Advisor from New Journey Housing; Water Conservation, City of Winnipeg ; Conservation and water stewardship, Manitoba.ca.
 Updated November 19, 2018.

 8 additional ways to save on household expenses

 Select the correct word for each sentence.

 You have already completed the quiz before.
 Hence you can not start it again.

 Quiz is loading...